 Imagine a huge glass bowl filled with these snowballs.
 An elegant look for your Christmas decor.
 These snowballs look so real that they look like they could melt.
-Susie Harris is the place to go to find the tutorial for this craft project.
+Rustic Crafts is the place to go to find the tutorial for this craft project.

 Wouldn't this Bunny Long Legs and some of the carrots shown in an earlier project look cute in an Easter centerpiece?
 When you go to the Crafty Journal site, you'll find the directions for making Bunny Long Legs.

 You need an old CD to make this Saturn planet.
 It would be fun to make a solar system, and include this Saturn planet, for a classroom project.
 Find the instructions for making this CD Saturn at Our Peaceful Planet.